 The legacies of Gene Debs and Bill Lucy are closely intertwined.
 One hundred years after Gene’s speech in Canton, Ohio, and fifty years after Bill’s courageous leadership in Memphis, we must now continue to accelerate the achievement of freedom and justice for all.

 Labor History Tour

 We are once again offering a Labor History Tour of Terre Haute the afternoon of the banquet Saturday, October 20th, from 10am until 12 noon, led by Debs Foundation board member Timothy Kelley.

 Q&A Session with Bill Lucy and Screening of documentary At the River I Stand

 Later that same afternoon, the Eugene V. Debs Foundation and the ISU History Department will host a question and answer session with this year’s award winner Bill Lucy following the screening of the documentary feature, At the River I Stand, which tells the story of the 1968 Memphis sanitation workers’ strike, including details of involvement by Martin Luther King, Bill Lucy, T. O. Jones, and O. Z. Evers.

-The screening and Q&A will be at the ISU Library Events Center on the first floor of Cunningham Memorial Library at 2pm, Saturday October 20th.
+The screening and Q&A will be at the ISU Library Events Area on the first floor of Cunningham Memorial Library at 2pm, Saturday October 20th.
 The session is open to the public.

 Musical Performance by the Shelby Bottom Duo